 God's Promise.

-Christmas is almost here, it's just a few short days away.
+Christmas is almost here; it's just a few short days away.
 There is a lot on my mind.
-There are gifts to buy for others--neighbors, friends, and family.
+There are gifts to buy for others — neighbors, friends, and family.
 There's food to prepare and plans to be made.
 It's a busy, crazy, fun time of year.
 And yet through all the hubbub of Christmas, I always take the time to settle down and spend quality time with the person whom this particular season is all about.
-It's important for me to remember Him.
+I need to remember Him.
 To thank Him with a grateful heart, to keep Him at the forefront of my mind and not shove Him into a closet for the next couple of weeks, only to get Him out later and dust Him off--just in case I need Him.

 I don't want to have that kind of a relationship with Him.
 I want my relationship with Him to be one where I sing out loud and clear for all the world to hear.
 He is the center of my life.
 He's more important to me than anything else on this earth.
 The reason for this season.

-As I read these verses in my Bible I heard something that maybe some of us have missed in the past.
+As I read these verses in my Bible, I heard something that some of us may have missed before.
 Or maybe we didn't miss it, but we've forgotten about it.
 Or maybe we haven't even forgotten, maybe we've just chosen not to acknowledge it.
 Sometimes it's simpler that way.
 What we close our ears to--well, maybe we can pretend we aren't responsible for.

-However, as I study the scripture I notice that it says something akin to a command--it has a thus saith the Lord quality to it.
+However, as I study the scripture, I notice that it reads like a command — it has a "thus saith the Lord" quality.
 We are told to sing!
 To raise the rafters, to be happy, and to celebrate!

 Are you doing that?
 Am I?